-Workshops and speaking engagements are available on a variety of topics related to spiritual growth and practice, mental health and its relationship to faith, and family and marriage enrichment.
+Workshops and speaking engagements are available on a variety of topics related to spiritual growth and practice, grief, wellness, mental health in a church context, and church leadership.

 Steeped in the history of the church, visio divina, or “divine seeing,” is a way of looking contemplatively at art, icons or photographs and discovering God’s message in and through the images.
 This retreat explores a variety of images and the many ways in which we can use these images to enhance our spiritual practice.